[DOCS] --apply post-processing features

 Fetch subtitle files

-Fetch missing subtitle files in the preferred language:
+Fetch missing subtitle files via Exact Search: Lookup by Hash in the currently selected language:

 --apply subtitles